Ernesto Balducci: The Planetary Human

-Ernesto Balducci analysed religions in relation to their capacity to be or not to be sources of a historic salvation.
+Balducci analysed religions in relation to their capacity to be or not to be sources of a historic salvation.
 A salvation that does not remain in the alienating extra-historic and existential level.

-The most modern themes of the Protestant theology come together in this reflection, from Karl Barth to Dietrich Bonhoeffer, with their intention of dividing religion and faith and overturning the point of view focused on God for showing up the Human, instead.
-The post-religious human.
+The most modern themes of the Protestant theology come together in this reflection, from Karl Barth to Dietrich Bonhoeffer, with their intention of dividing religion and faith and overturning the point of view focused on God for showing up the human, instead.

 In Balducci's view, the religions are the millenary legacy of cultural particularisms, as ideological, political, cultural and spiritual cohesion tools for cultural monads that, however, have lost their individuality.

 By facing up to the apocalyptic threats of modern war, now religions have two possible functions.
 Either a regressive function of protective recall to particular identities, or a prophetic ferment function for the transaction to the "planetary era".
 A ferment in deeper affinity with their very founding intuitions.

 According to Balducci, the reclamation of religious identities has to be based on a lay approach to the peace question in order to bring into play each of the various memories of mankind.
-All this without abandoning certain universal achievements of the Western culture, like the principle of the preeminence of conscience with respect to any law, the correlative principle of the State of Right and the Scientific Method.
+All this without abandoning certain universal achievements of the Western culture, like the principle of the preeminence of conscience with respect to any law, the correlative principle of the State of Right and the scientific method.

 The synthesis of the "Planetary Human" aims to involve disparate subjects in the name of a fundamental subjectivity that identifies itself with the species.